Ruch in Jackson County, Oregon — The American West (Northwest)

 A school district known as Log Town No. 3, organized in 1863, later became Drake School, then Ruch School by 1897.
 The property was donated by James D. Buckley from his 350 acre land grant.
 Ruch post office existed from 1897 to 1939 with "Cap" Ruch and his wife, Anna, as postmaster.

 Erected 1976 by Southern Oregon Historical Society.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Old “Tack Room” (approx. 6.1 miles away); Rich Gulch (approx. 6.3 miles away); Bozo the Clown (approx. 6.4 The Britt House: Simple Frame to Cottage Gothic (approx. 6˝ miles away); Peter Britt: A Passion for His Garden (approx. 6˝ miles away); Britt Sequoia (approx. 6˝ miles away); Peter Britt: Man of Culture and Commerce (approx. 6˝ miles away); City Hall (approx. 6˝ miles away).
+At least 8 other markers are within 7 miles The Old “Tack Room” (approx. 6.1 miles away); Rich Gulch (approx. 6.3 miles away); Bozo the Clown (approx. 6.4 miles away); The Britt House: Simple Frame to Cottage Gothic (approx. 6˝ miles away); Peter Britt: A Passion for His Garden (approx. 6˝ miles away); Britt Sequoia (approx. 6˝ miles away); Peter Britt: Man of Culture and Commerce (approx. 6˝ miles away); City Hall (approx. 6˝ miles away).

 More about this marker.
 Marker located in the Ruch Visitor Center parking lot

 Credits.
 This page was last revised on January 15, 2018.
-This page originally submitted on January 10, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 54 times since then.
+It was originally submitted on January 10, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 284 times since then and 43 times this year.
 Photos: 1, 2, 3, 4. submitted on January 10, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.